dartsidedev/grind75/README.md

 > [Solution](./test/merge_two_sorted_lists_test.dart)
 > [LeetCode](https://leetcode.com/problems/merge-two-sorted-lists/)

-Trick: pre-head pointer significantly simplifies the algorithm.
+_Trick: pre-head pointer significantly simplifies the iterative algorithm._

 While both lists are not empty, pick one off the lists and add to the results.
 Move pointer.
 Do not forget to add the remaining items of the longer list to the list.
 Return the pre-head's next as result.

 Consider empty nodes.
+Do not assume the two lists are of equal length.

+**Complexity analysis**: $n$ and $m$ are the lengths of the input linked lists.
+* **Time complexity**: $O(n+m)$ (linear with total length), because we simply iterate over both lists and picking the correct.
+* **Space complexity**: $O(1)$, only need a couple of variables, constant space, and the returned list consists of nodes already created before the solution algorithm ran.

+Alternative solutions:
+* Recursive solution.
+Basically the same, just with different space complexity due to the stack.
 </details>